BlkYass/SPA_Python/README.md

 # Introduction

-The coding challenge is about implementing an app that lists shops nearby the location of the user. tools used: visual studio code git bach
+implementing an app that lists shops nearby the location of the user.this application is still under devlopement.

+tools used:
+visual studio code
+git bach

-I will be using Flask whish is a lightweight Python framework for web applications
+I will be using Flask a lightweight Python framework for web applications.

-From the documentation:
-Flask aims to keep the core simple but extensible.
-Flask won’t make many decisions for you, such as what database to use.
-Those decisions that it does make, such as what templating engine to use,are easy to change.
-Everything else is up to you, so that Flask can be everything you need and nothing you don’t.
+Flask is a microframework for Python based on Werkzeug, Jinja 2 and good intentions.
+And before you ask: It's BSD licensed! http://flask.pocoo.org/

 Flask provides the basics for URL routing and page rendering also it doesn't directly provide features like form validation, database abstraction, authentication, and so on.
-Such features are instead provided by special Python packages called Flask extensions like flask-sqlalchemy.
+Such features are instead provided by special Python packages called Flask extensions like flask-sqlalchemy Flask-Login descripton of used extensions can be found bellow.

-While lightweight and easy to use, Flask’s built-in server is not suitable for production as it doesn’t scale well.
-Some of the options available for properly running Flask in production are documented here http://flask.pocoo.org/docs/1.0/deploying/#deployment
-The application will use a SQLite database to store users and preffered place.
-Python comes with built-in support for SQLite in the sqlite3 module.SQLite is convenient because it doesn’t require setting up a separate database server and is built-in to Python.
+Python comes with built-in support for SQLite.SQLite is convenient because it doesn’t require setting up a separate database server and is built-in to Python.
 However, if concurrent requests try to write to the database at the same time,they will slow down as each write happens sequentially.
 Small applications won’t notice this.
-Once the app become big, we may want to switch to a different database.
+Once the app become big switching to a different database like mysql will more conviniant.
+While lightweight and easy to use, Flask’s built-in server is not suitable for production as it doesn’t scale well.
+Some of the options available for properly running Flask in production are documented here http://flask.pocoo.org/docs/1.0/deploying/#deployment.

+I am using a google place api key. please make sure to have a valid google api key to make request and restricted to your IP adresse or use one without restriction.

 ## Requirements
 ```bash